I've Been Floating Down the Old Green River: Background

 The song is a play on words, as Green River was a popular brand of whiskey at the time.

+Cover versions

 The popular vocalist Billy Murray recorded the song on March 11, 1915 for Victor Records (catalog No. 17885B).
+His rendition was sampled in the 2024 hip-hop song "Otonoke" by Japanese duo Creepy Nuts as the opening theme song for the anime Dandadan.

 Russ Morgan and His Orchestra recorded the song for Decca Records (catalog No. 24834) in 1949.

 Kenny Ball and His Jazzmen included the song on the 1964 album Jazz Band Ball and it was later included in the compilation The Pye Jazz Albums (2003).